Ruegus/-ini-jouse/README.md

 The result maps the success values of the required requestors and optional requestors into a single array.
 The value produced by the first element of the requestors array provides the first element of the result.

 If the `time_limit` argument is supplied, then a time limit is imposed.
 The result must be complete before the time expires.

+If there is no time limit, and if there are required requestors, then the parallel operation is finished when all of the required requestors are done.
+All unfinished optional requestors will be cancelled.